briandk/pandoc-image-bug/README.md

 	2. Mac OS X: <http://docs.docker.com/mac/step_one/>
 	3. Windows: <http://docs.docker.com/windows/step_one/>
 2. If you're on Windows or Mac, start Boot2docker.
 If you're on Linux, skip this step.
-3. At the terminal, type
+3. **Make sure you have root access** or the windows equivalent, because [Docker requires root access](https://docs.docker.com/articles/security/#docker-daemon-attack-surface).
+Then, at the terminal, type

+		# make sure you have root access when you execute this:
 		docker run danielak/pandoc-image-bug

 4. Confirm that you receive this output: